We're here to prepare you for the life you want, which means giving you life-changing

 in APSU 1000 Freshmen Seminar and electronic copies can be accessed online at any

-The Office of Disability Services seeks to support students with identified need and promotes self-reliance through
+The Student Disability Resource Center seeks to support students with identified need and promotes self-reliance through

 education and support.
 Requests for accommodations must be made early.
 Accommodations